Louis XIV: Coming of age and early reforms

 Louis began his personal reign with administrative and fiscal reforms.
 In 1661, the treasury verged on bankruptcy.
 To rectify the situation, Louis chose Jean-Baptiste Colbert as Controller-General of Finances in 1665.
-However, Louis first had to neutralize Nicolas Fouquet, the Superintendent of Finances, in order to give Colbert a free hand.
-Although Fouquet's financial indiscretions were not very different from Mazarin's before him or Colbert's after him, his ambition was worrying to Louis.
-He had, for example, built an opulent château at Vaux-le-Vicomte where he entertained Louis and his court ostentatiously, as if he were wealthier than the king himself.
-The court was left with the impression that the vast sums of money needed to support his lifestyle could only have been obtained through embezzlement of government funds.
+However, Louis first had to neutralize Nicolas Fouquet, the powerful Superintendent of Finances.
+Although Fouquet's financial indiscretions were not very different from Mazarin's before him or Colbert's after him, his ambition worried Louis.
+He lavishly entertained the king at the opulent château of Vaux-le-Vicomte, flaunting a wealth which could hardly have accumulated except through embezzlement of government funds.

-Fouquet appeared eager to succeed Mazarin and Richelieu in assuming power, and he indiscreetly purchased and privately fortified the remote island of Belle Île.
+Fouquet appeared eager to succeed Mazarin and Richelieu in power, and he indiscreetly purchased and privately fortified the remote island of Belle Île.
 These acts sealed his doom.
-Fouquet was charged with embezzlement.
-The Parlement found him guilty and sentenced him to exile.
-However, Louis altered the sentence to life imprisonment and abolished Fouquet's post.
+Fouquet was charged with embezzlement; the Parlement found him guilty and sentenced him to exile; and finally Louis altered the sentence to life imprisonment.

-With Fouquet dismissed, Colbert reduced the national debt through more efficient taxation.
-The principal taxes included the aides and douanes (both customs duties), the gabelle (a tax on salt), and the taille (a tax on land).
-The taille was reduced at first; financial officials were forced to keep regular accounts, auctioning certain taxes instead of selling them privately to a favoured few, revising inventories and removing unauthorized exemptions (for example, in 1661 only 10 per cent from the royal domain reached the King).
-Reform proved difficult because the taille was levied by officers of the Crown who had purchased their post at a high price: punishment of abuses necessarily lowered the value of the post.
-Nevertheless, excellent results were achieved: the deficit of 1661 turned into a surplus in 1666.
-The interest on the debt was reduced from 52 million to 24 million livres.
-The taille was reduced to 42 million in 1661 and 35 million in 1665; finally the revenue from indirect taxation progressed from 26 million to 55 million.
-The revenues of the royal domain were raised from 80,000 livres in 1661 to 5.5 million livres in 1671.
+Fouquet's downfall gave Colbert a free hand to reduce the national debt through more efficient taxation.
+The principal taxes included the aides and douanes (both customs duties), the gabelle (salt tax), and the taille (land tax).
+The taille was reduced at first, and certain tax-collection contracts were auctioned instead of being sold privately to a favoured few.
+Financial officials were required to keep regular accounts, revising inventories and removing unauthorized exemptions: up to 1661 only 10 per cent of income from the royal domain reached the king.
+Reform had to overcome vested interests: the taille was collected by officers of the Crown who had purchased their post at a high price, and punishment of abuses necessarily lowered the value of the purchase.
+Nevertheless, Colbert achieved excellent results, with the deficit of 1661 turning into a surplus by 1666, with interest on the debt decreasing from 52 million to 24 million livres.
+The taille was reduced to 42 million in 1661 and 35 million in 1665, while revenue from indirect taxation progressed from 26 million to 55 million.
+The revenues of the royal domain were raised from 80,000 livres in 1661 to 5.5 million in 1671.
 In 1661, the receipts were equivalent to 26 million British pounds, of which 10 million reached the treasury.
 The expenditure was around 18 million pounds, leaving a deficit of 8 million.
 In 1667, the net receipts had risen to 20 million pounds sterling, while expenditure had fallen to 11 million, leaving a surplus of 9 million pounds.